-During the period, the school has seen significant investment in Capital projects both through investment directly from the school and devolved capital funds with additions of £1,003k.
-The school was successful in obtaining funds from local development to support a canteen extension of £515k.
+During the period, the school has seen significant investment in Capital projects both through investment directly from the school, devolved capital funds and funds from local development with additions of ± 393 k.
+The school was successful in obtaining funds from local development of ± 265 k.